 Common sense is not so common. ~ Voltaire

 The idea of maturation seems to be foreign to the psychology of American culture.
 We like our heroes to be born courageous and talented, and because of this undervalue another American value, hard work.
-Of course the irony of worshiping youth is that time rushes us all into old age and death.
+The great irony of worshiping youth is that time rushes us all into old age and death.

 Their writers do them wrong, to make them exclaim against their own succession. ~ Shakespeare

 In any event what I began to see in all these examples is that in our culture there are certain attitudes about self and change that run counter to my experience.
 For instance there seems to be a tacit consensus in the publishing business that the reading of theme-orientated novels is primarily for young people and that it is mainly a tool to help them discover themselves and that adults have no need to read novels, except as a form of entertainment, because they have, supposedly, already found their place in society.
 As a culture, we have come to believe that the self, after a certain age, has no need, or no capacity, to change.
-But again I guess I shouldn’t have been surprised: life is essentially shallow.
 But what this means is that we fail to plumb the potential of self.
 We stand outside the door of the higher possibility of self and are satisfied with gifts and vices that are like fickle lovers.

 Human consciousness would be no more than a repository of accumulated imprints of varied experiences did it not also contain the principle of ego-centered integration in the attempt to organize and understand experiences. ~ Meher Baba